sjspielman/UTbiocomputing2015/Lessons/python2.md

 ##While

-While loops repeat until some condition is True.
+While loops repeat until some condition becomes False.
 Be careful as they are prone to infinite loops.
 If you get caught in one, hit Ctrl+C.

 ```
 while condition == True: